chrischow/dataandstuff/drafts/the-national-data-science-challenge.md

 ### Key Lessons Learnt

-#### Doc2Vec
+#### Using Doc2Vec
 I have to admit that I employed Doc2Vec wrongly.
 I trained our Doc2Vec models on the training set titles instead of using a pre-trained Doc2Vec model.
 Models pre-trained on large corpuses (e.g. Google News) are available online, but I did not know how to implement them at the time.
 These models are able to recognise the difference between, say, Samsung and Apple, or iPhone X and Galaxy S9.
 If I had implemented Doc2Vec correctly, we could have possibly created better Doc2Vec features.
 I'm happy that I learned how not to mess up Doc2Vec for future NLP tasks.

 #### Deep Learning
 Frustrated with our low ranking toward the end of the competition, I researched on modern text classification techniques.
-I discovered that the latest technique for text classification is to feed word embeddings (from models like Word2Vec, GloVe, or fastText) into a neural network (NN).
+I discovered that the latest technique for text classification involves feeding word embeddings (from models like Word2Vec, GloVe, or fastText) into a neural network (NN).
 With no prior knowledge in training NNs, I avoided the approach entirely.
 However, I am now convinced that to progress in data science, I must venture into deep learning.
 My ignorance in this area may have cost us a better ranking.

 #### Try, Try, and Try Again
-My biggest challenge during this period was to manage my frustration.
+My biggest challenge during this period was pushing through discouraging results.
 I came up with idea after idea, and tested them only to see them fail in improving our score.
+But I'm glad that I continually tried different

 > "I have not failed 10,000 times.
 I have successfully found 10,000 ways that will not work." - Thomas Edison